trussworks/react-uswds/docs/contributing.md

 - `deps-dev`: Updating a package listed in devDependencies
 - `release`: Releasing a new version
 - `circleci`: Changes to CircleCI config and/or scripts
-- `example`: Changes to the Example App only
 - `storybook`: Changes to Storybook or stories files only

 #### `body`: